Scorocode/scorocode-docs-en/docs/Java/Collections.md

 ```

 !!!
 Note "MasterKey"
-    You should initialise SDK with MasterKey to use ApplicationInfo methods.
+    You should initialise SDK with MasterKey to use Collections methods.

 ------------------------------------------------------------------------